 Restrictive conditions of migration visas make it difficult for women who are experiencing family violence to leave their partner or seek help.
 Understand the legal support women on temporary visas require and how you can help to secure it.

-Learn to identify critical legal issues and make timely referrals for legal assistance across the jurisdictions of family violence, family law, child protection, finance, housing and victims of crime assistance.
+Learn to identify urgent legal issues and make timely referrals for legal assistance across the jurisdictions of family violence, family law, child protection, finance, housing and victims of crime assistance.
 The training includes a practice tool – ‘The Critical Legal Issues Map’ to use with your clients.

-The Safer Families 3-day intensive builds the capacity of family violence duty lawyers to provide high quality, trauma informed, effective advice and representation to family violence clients.
+The Safer Families three-day intensive builds the capacity of family violence duty lawyers to provide high quality, trauma informed, effective advice and representation to family violence clients.
 Over three days, participants will gain in-depth understanding of the Family Violence Protection Act, build skills in negotiation, advocacy, submissions, and court appearances.
 The third day includes a moot court day where participants will practice their skills.

 Your client may have Family Law issues when they come to see you about a family violence matter.
 This training will provide you with tools to identify family law issues (including urgent issues) and make appropriate legal referrals.